 Fees cover tuition, internship supervision, and access to all facilities.

 Program fees do not cover accommodation, meals, insurance, visa and personal expenses.

 Please read the policy concerning the refund of tuition fees.

 All academic qualifications, including those earned at GEM, are recognized at the discretion of each country or university.
 Students seeking admission to a further course of study or who wish to work in specific country after their GEM program may need to have their GEM degree certified through a process specified by the receiving authority.

 Visa requirements may apply to International Students in order to study or work in France.
 All international students are expected to verify requirements with their local French consulate and plan accordingly.
 Grenoble Ecole de Management has no influence over this process.

-For more information, please download the relevent student guide.
+For more information, please download our International Student Guide

 Contact a current student to learn more about the program.